 » Surface Irrigation

 It is the oldest system of irrigation.
 In this system, water moves across the land, mainly by gravity, from the area of higher elevation to that of the lower region in order to wet the soil and to infiltrate into the soil.

 » Micro Irrigation or Localized Irrigation

 Water is distributed under low pressure, through a piped network and applied to each plant.

-Water is distributed by overhead high-pressure sprinklers or guns from one or more central location within the field or from sprinklers on moving platforms.
-It can also be in form of rotary irrigation in which the sprinkler whirls around to distribute water in circular motion.
+Water is distributed by overhead high-pressure sprinklers or guns from one or more central locations within the field or from sprinklers on moving platforms.
+It can also be in form of rotary irrigation in which the sprinkler whirls around to distribute water in a circular motion.

-This system also involves sprinkler but here, the water is distributed by a system of sprinklers that are mounted on wheeled towers and sprinkle water over the crops in a circular manner.
+This system also involves sprinklers but here, the water is distributed by a system of sprinklers that are mounted on wheeled towers and sprinkle water over the crops in a circular manner.

 It is also called the pulley system.
 This system involves manually pulling up water from a well with the help of a pulley to irrigate the land.

-In this system of irrigation, water is drawn out of the well using animals/ cattles.
-The animals like cow, buffalo, etc. are connected to the wheel.
+In this system of irrigation, water is drawn out of the well-using animals/ cattle.
+The animals like cows, buffalo, etc. are connected to the wheel.
 As the animals move, the wheels rotate which helps to draw water from the well.

 That’s all from us in this article.
 We hope you liked reading the free NABARD ARD Notes for NABARD Grade B and Grade A Officer Exam.
-Keep visiting this space for all the NABARD 2019 Exam updates, FREE Study Notes and Mock Tests.
+Keep visiting this space for all the NABARD Exam updates, FREE Study Notes, and Mock Tests.